Quick facts

 Sources and official links

 This site provides general educational and navigation information only.
-It helps people compare hospitals, clinics, costs, insurance questions, records, travel, and follow-up.
+It helps older adults, caregivers, and families compare senior care, hospitals, costs, Medicare, insurance questions, records, equipment, travel, and follow-up.
 It does not diagnose, treat, prescribe, provide emergency services, or create a doctor-patient relationship.
-Treatment decisions belong between patients and qualified licensed clinicians.
+Treatment decisions should be made with qualified licensed clinicians.